fabianboesiger/hashable-map/README.md

 # Hashable Map

-This is a simple wrapper around `std::collections::HashMap` that implements `Hash`.
+This is a simple wrapper around `std::collections::HashMap` without any additional dependencies that implements `Hash`.
 The `Hash` implementation respects the property

 ```